-I’m coming upon the end of my first year of mini-retirement, and as usual, I’m sharing yet another spending recap with you (as I’ve done all year long as I’ve traveled across Mexico and Europe)!
+I’m coming upon the end of my first year of mini-retirement, traveling the world… and I decided to share yet another spending recap with you!

-You’ll recall, at the end of 2021, at age 36, I participated in the great resignation/financial independence retire early (FIRE) movement.
-After quitting my job, my goal for my semi-retirement was to take back my time, energy, and creativity for MYSELF, vs. my employer… and to get the most out of my travels sans the demands of a job.
+You’ll recall, at the end of 2021, at age 36, I quit my job — and participated in the great resignation/financial independence retire early (FIRE) movement.
+After leaving my career, my goal for my semi-retirement was to take back my time, energy, and creativity for MYSELF, vs. my employer… and to get the most out of my travels sans the demands of a 9-5.

 Now that my first year “on sabbatical” is coming to a close, here’s my total spending (as a solo, unemployed person spending five-sixths of the year traveling): $27,014.26 for the year, $2,251 a month, or $74 a day.